sphinx-doc/sphinx/doc/theming.rst

 a black background for the relation bar (the bar with the navigation links at the page's top and bottom).

-If the theme does not come with Sphinx, it can be in two forms: either a directory (containing :file:`theme.conf` and other needed files), or a zip file with the same contents.
+If the theme does not come with Sphinx, it can be in two static forms: either a directory (containing :file:`theme.conf` and other needed files), or a zip file with the same contents.
 Either of them must be put where Sphinx can find it;
 for this there is the config value :confval:`html_theme_path`.
 It gives a list